weber-elke

 FRONTIERS OF KNOWLEDGE AWARD

-Humanities and Social Sciences
+Social Sciences

 16th Edition

-The BBVA Foundation Frontiers of Knowledge Award in Humanities and Social Sciences has gone in this sixteenth edition to Elke Weber in recognition of her work on “environmental decision-making and human responses to climate change from an interdisciplinary perspective that draws on psychology, neuroscience, behavioral economics, sociology and environmental science.”
+The BBVA Foundation Frontiers of Knowledge Award in Social Sciences has gone in this sixteenth edition to Elke Weber in recognition of her work on “environmental decision-making and human responses to climate change from an interdisciplinary perspective that draws on psychology, neuroscience, behavioral economics, sociology and environmental science.”

 CITATION (EXCERPT)